MetaphorData/connectors/metaphor/synapse/README.md

 ## Setup

 1. Setup Synapse SQL login and SQL user:
-    - Set up SQL admin username and admin password from Synapse workspace in [Azure portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Synapse%2Fworkspaces).
+    - Set up the SQL admin username and password from Synapse workspace in [Azure portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Synapse%2Fworkspaces).
     - You could directly use the above admin user to process the Synapse connector.
       For security and privacy reasons, we recommend creating a read-only user to process the Synapse connector.
       There are many ways to create read-only users.
 You could refer [tutorial](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql/sql-authentication?tabs=provisioned#non-administrator-users)